wkentaro/labelme/changelog.d/README.md

   `Fixed the thing`.
 Towncrier adds the link from the filename.
 Prefix `**Breaking:**` for changes that bump the major version.

+There is no minimum release size.
+Release a minor version for any ready backward-compatible feature or improvement; do not wait to accumulate changes.
+Release patches for backward-compatible fixes only.

 To release version `X.Y.Z` on `YYYY-MM-DD`:

 1. Run `uv run towncrier build --yes --version X.Y.Z --date YYYY-MM-DD`.